yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

 .. note::

-   For additional detail about the Yocto Project development environment, see the "
+   For additional detail about the Yocto Project development environment, see the ":doc:`overview-manual-development-environment`" chapter.
-   The Yocto Project Development Environment
-   " chapter.

 -  *Native Linux Host:* By far the best option for a Build Host.
 A system running Linux as its native operating system allows you to